Vruk-afk/Fun/README.md

-# Its a repo for  my personal and miscellaneous project feel free to copy anything that catches your eye
+# Its a repo for  my personal and miscellaneous projects feel free to copy anything that catches your eye